mid2SUPAERO/ecoHALE/README.md

 -------
 The CO2 footprint optimization of a solar-powered High Altitude Long Endurance (HALE) drone is studied.
 This optimization is performed using a modified version of OpenAeroStruct.
-This version includes material choice optimization for the structure of the HALE in the MDO approach.
+It includes material choice optimization for the structure of the HALE in the MDO approach.
 The simple HALE model developed shows acceptable agreement with more complex models.

 Introduction and tutorial: